The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 LinkedIn Live video format

-• Video format: LinkedIn supports RTMP and RTMPS for both running your own stream or using a third-party service like Zoom or Vimeo.
+• Video format: RTMP and RTMPS for both running own stream or using a third-party service like Microsoft Teams or Vimeo.

-Companies and businesses use LinkedIn Company Page Videos to shared branded video content that promotes brand awareness and drives lead generation.
+Companies and businesses utilize LinkedIn Company Page Videos to share branded video content that promotes brand awareness and generates leads.
 According to LinkedIn, video is five times more likely to spark a conversation among members than any other type of content.

 These videos are a great opportunity for businesses to share their story, vision, and values with corporate videos.
-Companies can use their company page video content to share company news and updates as well as spotlight individuals and teams with profiles and behind the scenes content.
-A tip to remember when using Company Page Videos is to ensure that the videos provide value to your followers and aren’t just a sales pitch.
+Companies can use their Company Page video content to share company news and updates, as well as spotlight individuals and teams with profiles and behind-the-scenes content.
+A tip to remember when using Company Page videos is to ensure that the videos provide value to followers and aren't just a sales pitch.

 A screenshot of a LinkedIn Company Page video posted by Microsoft.